SUNYCosmo/compphysics-course/phy315notes/docs/ch3_numeric.md

     $$\epsilon = \frac{|(0.01)^2 (\cos{0.1})|}{6} = 0.00001658 = 0.001658\% $$

     which is close to the actual percent accuracy calculated earlier.

+    For functions in which $f'''(x_0)$ cannot be evaluated, the information that $\epsilon$ scales as $h^2$ is still very useful.

 === "Proof using Taylor expansion"